cutthroat78/Leaving-Cert-Notes/README.md

   - Sentences of info use cloze cards, if info doesn't really work with cloze try making the info into a question and answer and turn the question and answer into a standard card
   - Use image occlusion cards to learn diagrams
 ## To Dos
+- Get rid of summer exam files and links in {subject}.md files after exams are done
+- Try and get rid of sub title on github pages website, so the top takes up less space
 - Find out how to link to certain parts of same and other pages, so that I can make key words and words in leaving cert notes link to other pages and parts of pages (So if you can't remember what a term means you can re-read what it means)
 - Get rid of “School Slides” and "Table of Contents" headings from notes
 - Have seperate page for each subject/chapter of other resources (Slides, videos, links etc.)
 ### Biology
 - Look at summer 2022 exam structure file that is on teams
 - Check if all nephron structure diagrams I have in hardback and on sheets have any details that are not in the diagram that I have on leaving cert notes
-- Add video link about each topic in biology.md
+- Add video(s) link about each topic in biology.md "- [Video(s)]()"
-- Ask teacher for missing digital slides
 - Get enzyme diagrams for enzyme pages
 - Make my own Unit YouTube playlists of videos
 - Go through all sections to see if they have their diagrams
-- Move school slides to page with download links to all of them
 - Simplify notes but keep same info (go for better structure with headings)
 - Go through notes and create links to different parts of hardback
 - Mark diagrams I need to know for Biology course (one that you have to draw for the test)
-- Put tips and tricks on christmas exam guide into a (non-christmas) page in the biology hardback
+- Put tips and tricks on christmas exam guide into a (non-christmas) page in the biology notes
 - Get animated (heart) gifs from circulatory system slides (I can’t figure out how to copy or export them).
 [Possibly helpful link](https://windowsreport.com/save-animated-gif-from-powerpoint/)

 #### Convert